verisimilitudinous/raptmap/README.md

 docker-compose up -d
 ```

-To rebuild the Docker images, just in case your edits don't take, add `--build`.
+To rebuild the Docker images, just in case your Docker-related edits don't take, add `--build`.
 This will rebuild the Docker images as defined in docker-compose.yml.

 ```bash
 docker-compose up --build -d